Ethiel97/comments-adonis-pusher/README.md

 6. Execute `adonis serve --dev` to run the project in your browser
 7. See the [tutorial](https://pusher.com/tutorials/search-laravel-vue) for useful notes

+## Extra
+For a quick overview of Pusher Channels with Adonis, refer to this [useful tutorial](https://pusher.com/tutorials/pusher-channels-adonis)

 ### Prerequisites

 * Adonis